 The word Gili means a small island.
 There are many such islands in and around Lombok which have the prefix of Gili.
 However, in popular tourism terms, Gili islands refer to an archipelago of three islands in the Lombok Strait.
 These three islands are Gili Air, Gili Meno and Gili Trawangan.
 Of these, Gili Trawangan (also, referred to as Gili T) is the largest of the isles, covering an area of 3 km in length and 2 km in width.
 Trawangan refers to Terowongan – meaning a cave tunnel.
 There does lie one such tunnel that was built by the Japanese during World War II.

-The islands are sparsely populated but are extremely well known for its beaches and clear water that teems with exotic marine life.
+The islands are sparsely populated but are extremely well known for their beaches and clear water that teems with exotic marine life.
 Owing to this, they are also, known as the Maldives of South East Asia.
 I am yet to visit the Maldives but having seen the Gili Islands, I am sure that whenever I do and if I find the similarity, Maldives will be rechristened as the “Gili Islands of Indian Ocean”. ;- )

 How to get to Gili Islands from Bali?

 Bali is just 35 km from the Gili Islands.
 It is no wonder that heading here is one of the most popular day trips from Bali.
 The easiest way to get here is to make use of the fast boats.
-It takes around 1.5 hours by these boats to get to the islands.
+It takes around 1.5 hours for these boats to get to the islands.
 There are many fast boat companies that have regular departures from Bali.
 Depending on where you are staying, you can opt for one of the two departure bays in Bali.

 If you are looking at getting to Gili Islands from Seminyak or Nusa Dua, then you should opt for Serangan as your port.
 The same will hold true if you are looking at getting to Gili Islands from Kuta.